asnaencorerpg/asnaencorerpg.github.io/dox/DCLPROP.md

 BegClass MyClass Attributes(Developer("Joe Cool", 17))

 You can also use named arguments, which are optional, to directly set the value of properties and fields of the attributes.
 You specify a named argument by appending ":=" to the name of the argument, followed by the value being specified.
 Unlike positional arguments, named arguments can be specified in any order.
-For example, the following code sets the value * **True** for the reviewed property of the Developer Attribute, and ***False** for the <code>Keep</code> field:
+For example, the following code sets the value * **True** for the reviewed property of the Developer Attribute, and ***False** for the ```Keep``` field:

 BegClass MyClass Attributes(Developer("Joe Cool", 17, Reviewed:=*True))